Berg0162/simcline/FTMS Enabled/FTMS_Simcline/experiment-esp32s3_FTMS_Simcline_v000/README.md

 T-Display-S3 is a ESP32-S3 development board.
 It is equipped with a color 1.9" LCD screen and two programmable buttons.
 Communication using I8080 interface.
 Retains the same layout design as T-Display.
 You can directly use ESP32S3 for USB communication or programming.

 ## LilyGo ESP32S3 T-display
 This board and ESP32S3 processor was selected for its excellent specifications crisp and colorful display.
 Aside of gaining experience with the [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) library, creating a much richer visual user interface (than a SSD1306 0,96 Inch) was the dominant incentive.
 A lot of inspiration and practical knowledge was obtained by studying on Youtube: [the Volos Projects](https://www.youtube.com/c/VolosProjects).
 This ended up sofar in a good working and visually attractive Simcline 2.0 interface!
-What's more, in the experiments the processor was behaving like to be expected (despite the high display interface load) and I did not experience (during operation) any difference with other ESP32 boards (with minimal display interface load) that have been tested thoroughly...<br>
+What's more, in the experiments the processor was behaving like to be expected (despite the high display interface load) and I did not experience (during operation) any response difference with other ESP32 boards (with minimal display interface load) and that have been tested thoroughly...<br>
-Unfortunately the LilyGo board does NOT fit the original components box, so that needs extra attention in the near future.
+Unfortunately the LilyGo board does <b>NOT fit the original components box</b>, so that needs extra attention in the near future.
 Technically there is no reason sofar not to like this board!!!

 ## Arduino IDE 2.2
 The present code is developed on Arduino IDE 2.2.
 Notice that you will need an Arduino IDE that is tailored for this specific <b>ESP32S3</b> processor!<br>